root-systems/handbook/agreements/self-management.md

 ### Strategy

-Root Systems [Coordinators](../roles/coordinator.md) plan our long-term Internal and External coordination strategy:
+Root Systems [Coordinators](../roles/coordinator.md) plan our long-term Team coordination strategy:

-- who is working on what Internal or External project, and
+- who is working on what Team project, and
 - what role on each project is expected.

 If a Root Systems Member desires a change in project or role, they should direct the request to the Coordinators.

 ### Scheduling

-Root Systems Members schedule their time two weeks in advance, based on the [Scheduling Guide](../guides/scheduling.md) and the various [Activity Types](./activity-types.md).
+Root Systems Members schedule, based on the [Scheduling Guide](../guides/scheduling.md) and the various [Activity Types](./activity-types.md),

+- 3 months in advance their rough intent for days on Personal or Team.
+- 2 weeks in advance their clear plan for projects on Team days.

-This schedule should include
+This scheduling should describe:

-- what days does a Member plan to work on Personal or Internal or External projects, and
+- what days does a Member intend to be Personal or Team?
-- what projects does a Member plan to work on those days.
+- what projects does a Member plan to work on Team days?

 Members will update their schedule to reflect changes they make due to unforeseen circumstances.
 For example: getting sick.